 With the steering knuckle on the bench, the wheel hub can be knocked out with the right sized socket and a hammer.
 Then the two wheel bearings and the spacer should simply fall out.

 Inspect the wheel hub for damage.
-Mine had a lot of gouges, another evidence of incorrect preloading by the previous mechanic, so clearly it had to be replaced.
+Mine had a lot of gouges, which is another evidence of incorrect preloading by the previous mechanic, so clearly it had to be replaced.
 It is a cheap item, so it is best to replace it if you get this far into the process.